lawkern/exo/README.txt

 exo is a work-in-progress exokernel-style operating system.

-/code/compiler - a compiler for a simple C-like systems programming language /code/desktop - a desktop environment and GUI library /code/kernel - the actual kernel
+/src/compiler - a compiler for a simple C-like systems programming language /src/desktop - a desktop environment and GUI library /src/kernel - the actual kernel
 /data - general collection of assets

+The top-level Makefile can be used to build each section of the project by name.

 Be warned!
-None of this code does anything useful yet.
+None of this code does anything productive yet.
 Enjoy!